Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Dynamics and models

-Eqs. (\ref{2Component_model_pi0p}), (\ref{2Component_model_pi_plus_n}) cleanly show that we avoid the double counting problem between the spectral part and the cross-channel nucleon exchange parts for $\pi N$ TDAs $\{V_1, \, A_1, \, T_1\}^{\pi N}$ since the nucleon exchange parts turns into zero for $\xi=1$, and therefore does not affect the normalization in the soft-pion limit $\xi=1$, $\Delta^2=m_N^2$.
+Eqs.~(\ref{2Component_model_pi0p}), (\ref{2Component_model_pi_plus_n}) clearly show that we avoid the double counting problem between the spectral part and the cross-channel nucleon exchange parts for $\pi N$ TDAs $\{V_1, \, A_1, \, T_1\}^{\pi N}$ since the nucleon exchange parts turn into zero for $\xi=1$; and therefore, do not affect the normalization in the soft-pion limit $\xi=1$, $\Delta^2=m_N^2$.

-In Fig.~\ref{Fig_TDA_plot_Spectral} we show the spectral part of $\pi^0 p$ TDAs $V_1^{ \pi^0 p}$, $A_1^{ \pi^0 p}$ and $T_1^{ \pi^0 p}$ (\ref{2Component_model_pi0p}) computed in the model based on the factorized Ansatz (\ref{Factorized_ansatz_xi=1}) with the profile function (\ref{Profile_h}) as functions of quark-diquark coordinates $w \equiv w_3$, $v \equiv v_3$ for $\xi=\frac{1}{2}$.
+In Fig.~\ref{Fig_TDA_plot_Spectral} we show the spectral part of $\pi^0 p$ TDAs $V_1^{ \pi^0 p}$, $A_1^{ \pi^0 p}$ and $T_1^{ \pi^0 p}$ (\ref{2Component_model_pi0p}) computed in the model based on the factorized Ansatz (\ref{Factorized_ansatz_xi=1}) with the profile function (\ref{Profile_h}) as functions of quark--diquark coordinates $w \equiv w_3$, $v \equiv v_3$ for $\xi=\frac{1}{2}$.
 We also present the combinations of nucleon DAs (\ref{SoftPion_p_pi0}), to which the corresponding TDAs are reduced in the limit $\xi=1$.
-Chernyak-Ogloblin-Zhitnitsky (COZ) phenomenological solution for nucleon DAs \cite{Chernyak:1987nv} is used as numerical input.
+Chernyak--Ogloblin--Zhitnitsky (COZ) phenomenological solution for nucleon DAs~\cite{Chernyak:1987nv} is used as numerical input.